JustJarvaz/starter-restaurant-reservation-original/README.md

 1. The `/dasboard` page will
    - Display a "Finish" button on each _occupied_ table.
-   - the "Finish" button must have a `data-finish-reservation-id={reservation.reservation_id}` attribute, so it can be found by the tests.
+   - the "Finish" button must have a `data-reservation-id-finish={reservation.reservation_id}` attribute, so it can be found by the tests.
    - Clicking the "Finish" button will display the following confirmation: "Is this table ready to seat new guests?
 This cannot be undone."
      - If the user selects "Ok" the system will:
      - Send a `DELETE` request to `/tables/:table_id/seat` in order to remove the table assignment.
 The tests do not check the body returned by this request.